Soptq/forta-anomaly-function-calls/README.md

 The bot uses [ECOD](https://arxiv.org/abs/2201.00382) to detect anomalies.
 To increase the performance of the bot, function calls are batched to be processed.

+To supress alert during early stages of the bot, a warmup period of 72 hours is used.
+During this period, the bot will not fire any alerts.

 ## Supported Chains

 - All chains that Forta supports.